vuongp/github-profile-app/README.md

 An Android app fetching and displaying a single Github profile.
 The app uses the Github GraphQl API.

 # Setup
-When checking out project you'll need to add your own github api token.
+When checking out the project you'll need to add your own github api token.
 Generate one [here](https://github.com/settings/tokens/new).
 Copy `config.properties.example` to `config.properties` and add your key into `GITHUB_API_TOKEN`

 # Warning
 Currently error handling is not implemented.
 This means that whenever an error occurs you'll probably get a white screen.